kadykov/typstCV/README.md

     ./build.sh my-cv.md --set email=private@email.com --set phone="+1 123 456 7890" --set title="Senior Engineer Application"
     ```

-**Priority:** Values from `--set` arguments and `TYPSTCV_` environment variables take precedence over values defined in the YAML frontmatter.
+**Priority & Workflow:** Values from `--set` arguments and `TYPSTCV_` environment variables take precedence over values defined in the YAML frontmatter.
 The Typst template checks for these overrides first.
+The recommended workflow is to keep only public, shareable information in your committed Markdown/YAML file and use overrides to supply private details (like phone numbers) or make temporary modifications for specific builds.

-**Note:** The `phone` field is typically *only* provided via overrides, as it's usually considered private information not included directly in the source Markdown/YAML.
+**Note:** Fields like `phone` are typically *only* provided via overrides, as they are usually considered private information not suitable for version control.

 ---